The Freshman Transition Program is a partnership between Towson University and the Community College of Baltimore County.

 Students will be eligible for a seamless transition from CCBC to Towson University if they meet either of the following FTP criteria:

-*All students are enrolled in 5 FTP courses.
+*All students are enrolled in 5 FTP courses and must maintain full-time enrollment.

 Students who do not successfully complete the FTP requirements or who discontinue the program must make alternate arrangements or re-apply to TU using regular criteria for transfer admission.